develprr/metamatic-blog/_posts/2021-02-07-create-your-ai-with-onion-random.markdown

 The core idea is that instead of totally evaluating all possible combinations, each evaluation of the path *usually* chooses the best next step, but not always!
 It *explores*.
-That means, it occasionally chooses a next step that isn't the obviously the best one.
+That means, it occasionally chooses a next step that isn't the obviously best one.
 This is because in a computer maze, just as in the life in general, the obviously most rewarding next step often isn't the best path in the long term!